ReactQuickstart

 Important: The chain you import (like arbitrumSepolia) must come from the @account-kit/infra package, not from viem.
 Additionally, make sure this chain is enabled in both your Alchemy app and Account Kit config policy in the dashboard.

-Note: This is set up allows you to connect to other existing external EOAs such as MetaMask using our built-in connectors and WalletConnect.
+Note: You can add an "external_wallets" auth method to your config to allow connecting existing external EOAs (such as MetaMask) using our built-in connectors and WalletConnect.
 Learn more here

 [